Towards a Scalable Proof Engine: A Performant Prototype Rewriting Primitive for Coq: Scaling Challenges

 Next we see the convenience of being able to \emph{use} an expression by choosing how it should represent variables.
 Specifically, it is natural to choose \emph{the type-denotation function itself} as variable representation.
 Especially note how this choice makes rigorous last section's convention (e.g., in the suspicious function-abstraction clause of reduce), where a recursive function enforces that values have always been substituted for variables early enough.

 It is now easy to follow the same script in making our rewriting-enabled NbE fully formal, in \autoref{fig:nbe2}.
 Note especially the first clause of \texttt{reduce}, where we avoid variable substitution precisely because we have chosen to represent variables with normalized semantic values.
 The subtlety there is that base-type semantic values are themselves expression syntax trees, which depend on a nested choice of variable representation, which we retain as a parameter throughout these recursive functions.
 The final definition $\lambda$-quantifies over that choice.
+The \mintinline{coq}{rewrite_head} function is automatically generated; the \mintinline{coq}{match} statement in \Vref{sec:rewrite-head:example} is an example of what it might compute.

 One subtlety hidden in \autoref{fig:nbe2} in implicit arguments is in the final clause of \texttt{reduce}, where the two applications of the \texttt{Ident} constructor use different variable representations.
 With all those details hashed out, we can prove a pleasingly simple correctness theorem, with a lemma for each main definition, with inductive structure mirroring recursive structure of the definition, also appealing to correctness of last section's pattern-compilation operations.
 (We now use syntax $\llbracket \cdot \rrbracket$ for calls to \texttt{DenoteE}.)